0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Embedded Real-Time Applications/Week 5/ERTA - Week 5 Day 2.md

 6. Interrupts
 7. Harvard vs Von Neumann Architecture
 8. ISAs
+9. Registers
+	- How they are used in assembly commands
+	- How they are used in architecture
-9. Program status register overview
+10. Program status register overview
-10. Memory mapping
+11. Memory mapping
-11. Big versus little endian
+12. Big versus little endian
-12. Assembly
+13. Assembly
 	- Relationship between:
 		- High level languages
 		- Assembly